-- 1. Switch SMEI on, and enter configuration mode. - 2.
-Upload the clear.pat script file to SMEI.
-This script will put SMEI into patch mode, and zero-fill data pages 0x42 and 0x44 after their earlier use.
-The script will return SMEI to configuration mode when it is complete. - 3.
+- 1. Switch SMEI on, and enter configuration mode using SM\DHU\COLD. - 2.
+Upload the clear.pat patch file to SMEI.
+This file will put SMEI into patch mode, and zero-fill data pages 0x42 and 0x44 after their earlier use.
+The file will return SMEI to configuration mode when it is complete.
+Verify the command count is 39 when complete. - 3.
 Run the SMEI IST on the DHU side which has just been updated.